Personal Injury FAQs

 We have experience dealing with all types of claims that result in serious injury.
 See the following page for a complete list of claims that we deal with.

 Our medical malpractice group deals with a variety of injuries suffered by victims of medical malpractice.
 These injuries can be caused by negligence on the part of a doctor, dentist, chiropractor, hospital, nurse or any other certified health care practitioner.
-See the following page to learn more about whether you have a medical malpractice claim.
+Click on the following link for information on what you need to know before making a medical malpractice claim.

 Please download our brochure “What You Should Know If You Have Been Injured in a Car Accident’.
 This brochure provides current information about obtaining assistance to meet your needs through insurance benefits and other compensation following a car accident in Ontario.